History of the nude in art: Vanguardism

 Three Bathers (1913), by Ernst Ludwig Kirchner, Art Gallery of New South Wales.

 In the early years of the 20th century the foundations of the so-called avant-garde art were forged: the concept of reality was questioned by new scientific theories (Bergson's subjectivity of time, Einstein's relativity, quantum mechanics); Freud's theory of psychoanalysis also had an influence.
-On the other hand, new technologies caused art to change its function, since photography and cinema were already responsible for capturing reality.
+On the other hand, new technologies changed art's function, since photography and cinema were already responsible for capturing reality.
 Thanks to the ethnographic collections promoted by European colonialism, artists had contact with the art of other civilizations (African, Asian, Oceanic), which brought a more subjective and emotional vision of art.
-All these factors brought about a change of sensibility that resulted in the artist's search for new forms of expression.
+All these factors brought about a change in sensibility that led the artist to search for new forms of expression.

-Artistic avant-gardism aimed to breathe new life into art, to return to the natural roots of design and artistic composition, for which they rebelled against academic art, subject to rules that seemed to these new artists to nullify creativity and artistic inspiration.
+Artistic avant-gardism aimed to breathe new life into art, to return to the natural roots of design and artistic composition, for which they rebelled against academic art, which they saw as subject to rules that seemed to these new artists to nullify creativity and artistic inspiration.
 Two of the first works that represented a revolution in art at the beginning of the century were nudes: Matisse's Blue Nude and Picasso's Les Demoiselles d'Avignon, both from 1907.
-In these works the nude becomes a symbolic, conceptual element, a reference to the purity of life without rules, without constrictions, a return to nature, to the subjective perception of art.
+In these works, the nude becomes a symbolic, conceptual element, a reference to the purity of life without rules, without constrictions, a return to nature, to the subjective perception of art.
 The reduction of the human figure to basic, schematic forms initiated in these two works the path towards the abstraction of form, which will be reduced to basic lines and geometric structures, such as Constantine Brâncuşi's Nude, where a female torso is reduced to a simple cylindrical shape.